-Joel 2:1: "Blow ye the trumpet in Zion, and sound an alarm in my holy mountain: let all the inhabitants of the land tremble: for the day of the Lord cometh, for it is nigh at hand;

-2 A day of darkness and of gloominess, a day of clouds and of thick darkness, as the morning spread upon the mountains: a great people and a strong; there hath not been ever the like, neither shall be any more after it, even to the years of many generations."
+Joel 2:1-2: "Blow ye the trumpet in Zion, and sound an alarm in my holy mountain: let all the inhabitants of the land tremble: for the day of the Lord cometh, for it is nigh at hand; A day of darkness and of gloominess, a day of clouds and of thick darkness, as the morning spread upon the mountains: a great people and a strong; there hath not been ever the like, neither shall be any more after it, even to the years of many generations."

-Notice that Joel makes it plain that he is speaking about a very special event - the "Day of the Lord" will be unlike anything anyone has ever seen.
+Joel makes it plain he's speaking about a very special event.
+The "Day of the Lord" will be unlike anything anyone has ever seen.
 Nothing like it has ever happened before and nothing like it would ever happen again.
 This exactly matches the description of the "great tribulation" that Christ spoke of in Matthew 24:21, which preterists say must have happened in 70 AD because Revelation uses the phrase "the time is at hand".
-And yet in Joel's day it was also said to be "at hand" - centuries before Christ was born in Bethlehem!
-To use preterist logic, since it was "at hand" in Joel's day does that mean that the things Christ spoke of happened centuries before Jesus was born in Bethlehem?
+Yet in Joel's day this event was also said to be "at hand", centuries before Christ was born in Bethlehem!
+Since it was "at hand" in Joel's day does that mean the things Christ spoke of happened centuries before Jesus was born in Bethlehem?
 Of course not!

 If these were the only passages that said the "Day of the Lord" was near, that would be enough to show that the preterist interpretation of Revelation 1:1-3 is wrong.
 But there are others.
-In fact, whenever the Old Testament talked about the "Day of the Lord" it was very common for them to say that it was at hand:
+In fact, whenever the Old Testament talked about the "Day of the Lord" it was common for them to say it was at hand: